 Imagine that your lifestyle choices were rated on a scale of 1 to 10, based on how well they sustain your health.
 A rating of 1 represents a habit that is damaging to your health.
 A rating of 10 represents an ideal, healthful way of living.

-Pivio works by shifting your way of life from the low end of the scale toward the high end.
-It helps you create positive change across 6 targeted areas:
+Pivio works by shifting your way of life from the low end of the scale toward the high end, helping you create positive change across the 6 key pillars of lifestyle medicine:

 Fresh fruits and vegetables, whole grains, and legumes are key to restoring health.
 Pivio recommends a plant-rich, minimally processed eating pattern.

 7-8 hours a night of restorative sleep is critical for weight control, blood sugar regulation, cardiovascular health, mood, dementia prevention, and keeping your immune system strong.

 Exercise, even gentle movement like walking, lowers blood pressure, elevates mood, improves circulation, strengthens muscles, boosts immunity, and leads to more restful sleep.

 meaningful social connections

 Family, friends, and community play a powerful role in maintaining health.
 Research links social connection with fewer ailments and a longer life.

 Alcohol, nicotine, caffeine, and drugs can threaten your health, as can environmental toxins and pollutants.
 It is important to understand and manage the risks.

 It’s no secret that managing stress makes you feel happier.
 But it also helps you control your weight, reduce risk for heart disease and dementia, reduce muscle tension, get sick less often, and sleep soundly.